MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netadapter/Set-NetAdapterDataPathConfiguration.md

 You can continue to work in the session while the job completes.
 To manage the job, use the `*-Job` cmdlets.
 To get the job results, use the [Receive-Job](https://go.microsoft.com/fwlink/?LinkID=113372) cmdlet.
- For more information about Windows PowerShell® background jobs, see [about_Jobs](https://go.microsoft.com/fwlink/?LinkID=113251).
+ For more information about Windows PowerShell&reg; background jobs, see [about_Jobs](https://go.microsoft.com/fwlink/?LinkID=113251).

 ```yaml
 Type: SwitchParameter